ohajiyev/ohajiyev.github.io/README.md

 # ohajiyev.github.io
-This is website of Orkhan Hajiyev, the student of Universtity of Leeds
+This is GitHub repo of Orkhan Hajiyev, the student of Universtity of Leeds